Ultimate List of Things to Do in Atlanta with Kids

 Center for Puppetry Arts

 Kids of all ages will enjoy a visit to Center for Puppetry Arts.
 Puppet shows feature a variety of puppets including hand puppets, rod style, shadow puppets and more.
-Performances are largely geared toward children, many of which are for age 4 and younger.
+Performances are largely geared toward children, many of which are for ages 4 and younger.
 Shows frequently include accompanying workshops in which kids can create their own puppets to take home.

 Music for the Very Young

-Part of Atlanta Symphony Orchestra, Music for the Very Young is a wonderful way to expose young children to chamber music in a fun environment created just for them.
+Presented by the Atlanta Symphony Orchestra, Music for the Very Young is a wonderful way to expose young children to chamber music in a fun environment created just for them.

 Theatre for the Very Young